Barbara Mandrell: 1978–1983: Early roles and television variety series

 Mandrell began gaining regular exposure on national television programs.
 Her television credits from this period included appearances on The Tonight Show, American Bandstand and Bob Hope entertainment specials.
 Among the highlights was an appearance on a 1979 episode of The Rockford Files and co-hosting the 1979 Academy of Country Music Awards.
-In late 1979 she played herself in the holiday program Skinflint: A Christmas Carol alongside several other country artists of the era.
+In late 1979 she played Emmy in the holiday program Skinflint: A Christmas Carol alongside several other country artists of the era.
 The special was a southern American take on the original story of the same name.
 Fred Guida gave the program a negative review in his book A Christmas Carol and Its Adaptations: "Unfortunately, Skinflint fails to live up to its interesting premise, and the result is one of the lamest Carol variations to date."

 Mandrell was given multiple offers from the NBC network to host her own syndicated show.
 However, she routinely turned it down.
 One day, NBC producer Marty Krofft was shown a wallet-sized photograph of Mandrell and her sisters playing different musical instruments.
 This prompted Krofft to contact Mandrell about offering her a program that she could co–host with her sisters.
 From his encouragement, she eventually agreed to host a show on his network.
 In 1980, she was signed by NBC to host a national television variety series.
 Titled Barbara Mandrell & the Mandrell Sisters, the show was hosted by Mandrell along with her two sisters Irlene and Louise.